 But despite the concerns expressed in the University business plan, ASU said it's been isolated from these trends so far.

 "We continue to see strong application and enrollment trends from students around the world and have no data that suggests that isolated events in the U.S. are making an effect on our enrollment," a University spokesperson said in an email.

-Rachel Banks, director of public policy for NAFSA, said isolationist policy and rhetoric — for example, the — coupled with increasing competition from universities in countries such as Australia, Canada and China may discourage international students from choosing to come to the U.S.
+Rachel Banks, director of public policy for NAFSA, said isolationist policy and rhetoric — for example, the travel ban — coupled with increasing competition from universities in countries such as Australia, Canada and China may discourage international students from choosing to come to the U.S.

 She said experiential learning opportunities are particularly important to many international students, as are thoughtful policies that demonstrate the U.S. is a welcoming country.

 Verma said safety concerns are an important factor for many international students when choosing where they’ll study.
 He said international students also look for schools with an existing community of international students, particularly from their own country.

 Mosaic International Connections, an ASU student club, is devoted to preserving that sense of community.
 Part of this imperative is informing international students about relevant political realities.

 Verma recently helped the club organize an event called “Gun Violence: The Global Perspective.”
 The event featured a panel of gun violence and public safety experts and gave students an opportunity to ask questions and voice their concerns.